giopina/udpclust/README.md

 # AUTHORS
 This class was written by Giovanni Pinamonti, SISSA, Trieste, 2016

-The fortran modules are based on a program written by Alex Rodriguez.
+The fortran modules are based on a program written by Alex Rodriguez, available [here](https://github.com/alexdepremia/Advanced-Density-Peaks).

 Please cite d'Errico et al. [3] if you use this.